openooh/creative-formats/README.md

 * 4x3
 * 7x2

 Handling mis-matches.
 Letterboxing up to 10%? of the area of a screen is an acceptable way for publishers to handle mis-matches between creative and native screen sizes w/o prior coordination with buyers.
+Cropping creatives is *not* an acceptable way to handle mis-matches.

 ### Duration